 Although Wat Athvea isn’t located in the central area of the Angkor Archaelogical Park, lying just outside Siem Reap town in the direction of Chong Kneas floating village on the Tonle Sap Lake, it is still part of the Angkor site and an Angkor pass is required to visit; Apsara Guards are usually on site checking tickets.

-Wat Athvea is part of the Angkor site and an Angkor pass is required to visit.
-The temple itself is relatively large and after being restored is in very good condition.
-Built during the reign of Suryavarman II, Wat Athvea bares a passing resemblance to Banteay Samre, though it is devoid of any reliefs except for a couple of lonely apsaras.
+The temple itself is reasonably large and after being restored is in very good condition.
+Built during the reign of Suryavarman II, Wat Athvea bears a passing resemblance to Banteay Samre and easily identifiable with the Angkor Wat period, though it is devoid of any reliefs except for a couple of lonely apsaras.
 It also features a large laterite enclosure wall with sandstone gopuras and towers in the Angkor Wat style.
-You're also pretty much guaranteed to have the place to yourself, so it's a good spot for a wander.